vasuganesha2/Online-Library-Management-System-/README.md

 - GCC (GNU Compiler Collection)
 - pthread library for multi-threading support

+- # Online Library Management System

+## Project Overview
+The Online Library Management System is a client-server application implemented in C. It enables efficient handling of user and book records, leveraging advanced programming techniques for performance and scalability.
+Key features include threading, hashing, modular design, and structured data management.

+---

+## Feature Engineering

+### Efficient Data Management

+- **Database Implementation**: The project employs a Binary Search Tree (BST) for fast and efficient database operations, enabling quick access and updates to user and book records.
+- **Indexing**: Utilizes `.dat` and `.ndx` files for structured storage and indexing of data, ensuring optimized lookups and minimal disk I/O.

+### Threading and Concurrency

+- **Multithreading**: Incorporates threading for simultaneous processing of multiple client requests, improving responsiveness and scalability.
+- **Synchronization**: Ensures safe concurrent access to shared resources, preventing data corruption.

+### Hashing for Security

+- **Password Management**: Implements hashing mechanisms to securely store and validate passwords, protecting user credentials from potential breaches.

+### Layered Architecture

+- **Modular Design**: Organized into distinct modules like `client`, `server`, and `logic`, adhering to a clean separation of concerns for better maintainability.
+- **Custom Libraries**: Includes reusable headers and source files, promoting extensibility.

+### Extensibility

+- **Dynamic Data Updates**: Designed to support new features like enhanced search filters, book categorization, or user role management with minimal code restructuring.
+- **Scalability**: Capable of handling an increasing number of users and books as the library grows.

+### Testing and Validation

+- **Test Framework**: Includes custom test modules like `tester.c` to validate core functionalities, ensuring code reliability.
+- **Error Logging**: Provides detailed error outputs for debugging and system monitoring.

+---

 ## Compilation

 To compile the server and client, follow these steps: